aim-qmul/python-workshop/README.md

 This lets us view/run the notebooks without needing to setup SSH tunneling.
 Type `euporie 02<TAB>` to autocomplete the notebook name, then hit enter.
 The instructions for using euporie can be found at https://github.com/joouha/euporie#key-bindings

-### Option 2 - Running the notebooks in a browser
+### Viewing Notebooks - Option 2 - Running the notebooks in a browser

-- From inside the `python-workshop` folder, run:
+4b) From inside the `python-workshop` folder, run:

 ```
 jupyter notebook